 Real AI Tools Built to Solve Actual Problems

 These are not demos.
 These are real tools built to solve specific problems — using AI, with minimal complexity and no lock-in.
+Every build here was scoped to ship in a weekend.
+Anything that didn't fit was cut.

 Real AI app builds, small software projects, and practical tools built with AI.